 Initial contracts are normally for a period of two years.
 Further contracts will be of unlimited duration.
-All part-time and full time staff are placed on an initial six months probationary period.
+All part-time and full-time staff are placed on an initial six months probationary period.

-A full time contract does not exceed 25 periods of 45 minutes a week in the Secondary School or 1225 teaching minutes in Early Years and Primary.
+A full-time contract does not exceed 25 periods of 45 minutes a week in the Secondary School or 1,225 teaching minutes in Early Years and Primary.

-Teachers who renew an initial two-year contract receive a return economy flight for themselves and dependents under the age of 18 to their home of record.
+Teachers who renew an initial two-year contract receive a return economy flight for themselves and their dependents under the age of 18 to their home of record.

 Upon arrival in Hannover, those teachers hired from outside a radius of 100km who have not already secured housing are provided with a furnished apartment paid by the school for one month.
-New teachers are also given the option of remaining in the above mentioned furnished apartment.
-The school assists new teachers in finding accommodation
+New teachers are also given the option of remaining in the above-mentioned furnished apartment.
+The school assists new teachers in finding accommodation.

 We've put together this brochure that can hopefully answer any questions you might have about moving to Hannover and working at ISHR.
 This document contains more detailed information about compensation, benefits, moving to Germany, and more.

-ISHR teachers benefit from a healthy professional development budget that builds reflective teaching practice and values leadership training.
+ISHR staff benefit from a healthy professional development budget that builds reflective teaching practice and values leadership training.
 Staff are involved in offsite, onsite, and online workshops and conferences.
-These include the Principals’ Training Center, Project Zero and the European Council of International Schools (ECIS) workshops.
+These include the Principals’ Training Center, Project Zero and the Council of International Schools (CIS) workshops.
 From workshops in middle leadership, technology integration, inquiry, creativity in the classroom to makerspaces and interdisciplinary learning, there are plenty of energizing opportunities to grow your professional practice.
 Several of our teachers have pursued the prestigious International Teacher Certificate (ITC), and as an IB school, new teachers are trained in the International Baccalaureate Programme specific to their area, and experienced IB teachers benefit from level 3 training.
 Teachers are encouraged to be trained accreditation visitors and to be workshop leaders.
 The annual Association of German International Schools (AGIS) conference takes place in Hannover each year and is run by teachers, for teachers with many of our faculty presenting and attending.